jundis/CWSlack-SlashCommands/README.md

 \# Pound denotes required for cwslack-follow.php
 \& Ampersand denotes required for cwslack-contacts.php
 \^ Caret denotes required for cwslack-notes.php
+\% Percent denotes required for cwslack-notes.php

-* $connectwise * : This value needs to be set to your main connectwise URL.
+* $connectwise * : This value needs to be set to your main ConnectWise URL.
   * Users of Hosted ConnectWise will need to use https://api-na.myconnectwise.net, https://api-eu.myconnectwise.net or https://api-au.myconnectwise.net
 * $companyname * : This value needs to be set to whatever your company name is that you use to login to ConnectWise.
 * $apipublickey * : Set to your Public Key from API setup